-As big-game seasons come to a close across the United States, the minds of many hunters turn to a slightly smaller, winged quarry.
+With big-game seasons now a distant memory, the minds of many U.S. hunters are now focused on a slightly smaller, winged quarry.
 Reliant on extraordinary vision, capable of busting even the most patient of hunters, these curious, loudmouth birds ring in the spring by making a fool of many who pursue them.

 I am one of those fools.

 Spring turkey is arguably one of the most exciting seasons of all North American game.
 The calling and answering, the bird’s intrinsic stubbornness and their knack for spotting anything out of the ordinary make turkey hunting both wonderfully lively and incredibly challenging.
 Marco Polo for camo-clad outdoorsmen and women.

 There was a time, however, when their wily nature was outmatched only by the demands of the market.